Sylius/Sylius/docs/components_and_bundles/bundles/SyliusTaxationBundle/custom_calculators.rst

         }
     }

-Now, you need to register your new service in container and tag it with ``sylius.shipping_calculator``.
+Now, you need to register your new service in container and tag it with ``sylius.tax_calculator``.

 .. code-block:: yaml